openmm/openmmforcefields/README.md

 ## Automating force field management with `SystemGenerator`

-The `openmmforcefields` package provides the `openmmforcefields.generators.SystemGenerator` class that handles management of common force fields transparently for you.
+The OpenMMForceFields package provides the `openmmforcefields.generators.SystemGenerator` class that handles management of common force fields transparently for you.

 ### Using `SystemGenerator` to automate the use of AMBER force fields with GAFF, OpenFF, or espaloma for small molecule parameterization